Toxoplasma gondii - IgG

 Pregnant women, unborn babies and immunocompromised patients have a greater likelihood of getting infected.

-Why is Toxoplasma gondii - IgG done?
+What is Toxoplasma gondii - IgG used for?

 - To help in diagnosis when symptoms of toxoplasmosis appear in pregnant women or immunocompromised people, including flu like symptoms of fever, headache, sore throat, weakness, swollen lymph nodes, etc.